 - Thanks to its decentralised, distributed nature, blockchain technology is well suited to fend off hacker attacks

-- One of these doomsday scenarios would be known as 51% attack
+- One of these doomsday scenarios would be known as a 51% attack

 - Bitcoin itself has not been hacked since its inception